 As I was growing up, I had a very hard time doing things I was supposed to do, and was only interested in entertaining myself with instant gratifications.
 My parents were very caring, and they took all the steps they knew how to take to help me move forward in my growth, but very little was known about how to do that when I was a kid.
 As it turns out, the help I was being given, ended up backfiring explosively.

+I was the at-risk youth.
 To keep an already long story as short as possible, once all my safety lines were cut, I was forced to figure out life on my own.
 Getting released from the Navy without a single penny in my pocket was my final wake-up call.
-I didn’t turn around overnight, but that is the day I started taking control of my own life.
+I didn’t turn around overnight, I made lots of mistakes while rebuilding myself, but that is the day I started taking control of my own life.
 Over the next couple decades I have learned many lessons that are useful, and by becoming a self-made man I have realized the hows and whys I continued to fail, and I learned to overcome those problems.
 I want to share the benefit of my experience growing from a failed youth and young adulthood into a man who is well respected both professionally as well as within my community.